Monsieur Verdoux

 Monsieur Verdoux is a 1947 American black comedy film directed by and starring Charlie Chaplin, who plays a bigamist wife killer inspired by serial killer Henri Désiré Landru.
 The supporting cast includes Martha Raye, William Frawley, and Marilyn Nash.

+The film concerns a former bank teller who marries and murders wealthy women in order to support his wife and child.
+It was controversial upon its release for its dark tone and critique of war and capitalism, and was consequently a critical and box office failure.
+Because the film was released around the same time that Chaplin was facing accusations of being a Communist, it was boycotted by several civic groups and damaged Chaplin's career.

 Plot

-Henri Verdoux had been a bank teller for thirty years before being laid off.
-To support his wheelchair-using wife and his child, he turns to the business of marrying and murdering wealthy widows.
+Henri Verdoux had been a bank teller for 30 years before being laid off.
+To support his wheelchair-bound wife and his child, he begins marrying and murdering wealthy widows.
 The Couvais family becomes suspicious when Thelma Couvais withdraws all her money and disappears two weeks after marrying a man named "Varnay", whom they only know through a photograph.

-As Verdoux (Chaplin) prepares to sell Thelma Couvais's home, the widowed Marie Grosnay (Isobel Elsom) visits.
-Verdoux sees her as another "business" opportunity and attempts to charm her, but she refuses.
-Over the following weeks, Verdoux has a flower girl (Barbara Slater) repeatedly send Grosnay flowers.
-In need of money to invest, Verdoux, as M. Floray, visits Lydia Floray (Margaret Hoffman) and convinces her he is her absent husband.
-She complains that his engineering job has kept him away too long.
-That night, Verdoux murders her for her money.
+Verdoux tries to woo Marie Grosnay, but she refuses.
+Over the following weeks, Verdoux has a flower girl repeatedly send Grosnay flowers.
+In need of money to invest, Verdoux, as M. Floray, visits Lydia Floray and convinces her he is her absent husband.
+That night, Verdoux murders her.

-At a dinner party with his real wife and their friend the local chemist, Verdoux asks the chemist about the drug he developed to exterminate animals painlessly.
-The chemist explains the formula and that he had to stop working on it after the local pharmaceutical board banned it.
-Verdoux says he could test the drug by using it on a tramp off the street, then laughs it off as a morbid joke.
-Later at his furniture office he attempts to recreate the drug.
+At a dinner party with his real wife, Verdoux asks a friend of theirs, a chemist, about the drug he developed to exterminate animals painlessly.
+The chemist explains the formula and that he had to stop working on it after the local pharmaceutical board banned it, so Verdoux attempts to recreate the drug.

-Shortly thereafter, Verdoux finds The Girl (Marilyn Nash) taking shelter from the rain in a doorway and takes her in.
+Shortly thereafter, Verdoux finds a girl taking shelter from the rain in a doorway and takes her in.
 When he finds she was just released from prison and has nowhere to go, he prepares dinner for her with wine laced with his newly developed poison.
-Before drinking the wine, she thanks him for his kindness, and starts to talk about her husband who died while she was in jail.
-After she says her husband was a helpless invalid and that made her all the more devoted to him, Verdoux says he thinks there's cork in her wine and replaces it with a glass of unpoisoned wine.
-She leaves without knowing of his cynical intentions.
+Before drinking the wine, she thanks him for his kindness, and starts to talk about her crippled husband who died while she was in jail.
+Verdoux decides to spare her and replaces her drugged drink with a glass of unpoisoned wine.